AdaCore/gnatstudio/docs/users_guide/main_window.rst

 The dependency browser displays dependencies between source files.
 Each item in the browser represents one source file.
 Click on the right arrow in the title bar to display the list of files the selected file depends on.
-A file depends on another if it explicitly imports it (:samp:`with` statement in Ada, or :samp:`#include` in C/C++).
+A file depends on another if it explicitly imports it (:command:`with` statement in Ada, or :command:`#include` in C/C++).
 Implicit dependencies are currently not displayed in this browser since you can access that information by opening the direct dependencies.
 Click on the left arrow in the title bar to display the list of files that depend on the selected file.